AppliedRecognition/Ver-ID-Serialization-Apple/README.md

 - Face
 - RecognizableFace
 - SystemInfo
-- Registration
+- Registration*
 - Capture*
+- ImageMetadata*

-**Capture type is introduced in the VerIDSerialization framework.
-It facilitates sharing of captured images and faces.*
+**Capture, Registration and ImageMetadata types are introduced in the VerIDSerialization framework.
+They facilitates sharing of captured images and faces.*

 ## Documentation